KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This section describes how a content creator and exporter shall handle lightsources, such as point, directional, emissive or environment lights, that are saved with the model.

-As a content creator using this extension the light intensity value of 10 000 lumen / m2 shall be considered scene max intensity.
+As a content creator using this extension the light intensity value of 10 000 lumen / m2 is the max illumination value for each output pixel.
-This will give the benefit of a known increased light range as well as providing enough fidelity for most usecases.
+Giving the benefit of a known increased light range as well as providing enough fidelity for most usecases.

+Illumination values are clamped as part of the rendering process during BRDF light calculations meaning that the scene max light values can go above 10 000 lumen / m2.

+Adding illumination above 10 000 lumen / m2 will give the effect of brightening the darker areas without affecting hue.

 The below images show 3D Commerce certification models under different illuminations, note that the light is one directional light.